 Women of Worth, sponsored by the LDS Rio Rancho Stake, recently contributed to making hygiene kits for girls in Africa.
 These kits, which consist of underwear and washable sanitary pads, assist girls in developing countries who do not have access to disposable products.
 Rather than staying home from school one week each month, which prevents them from graduating, the kits enable the girls to attend school regularly and have the opportunity to graduate.

-Chapuma, who also spoke, represents the King of the Bembe tribe.
-This is the largest tribe in Zambia, consisting of about 4 million people, and it occupies the most extensive land mass in this African country.
-Chapuma and the King are interested in becoming better acquainted with American culture and in nurturing an economic partnership.
+Emissary Andrew Chapuma, who spoke to the group in November, and the king are interested in becoming better acquainted with American culture and in nurturing an economic partnership.
 They are both supportive of and grateful for the hygiene kits that will be distributed in Zambia.
 Chapuma’s visit was attended by dignitaries such as State Representative Jason C. Harper, LDS Rio Rancho Stake President Casey C. Allman, and Rio Rancho Mayor Greggory D. Hull.

-At the reception, Chapuma spoke of the importance of women in his “matrilineal society.”
+At the reception in November, Chapuma spoke of the importance of women in his “matrilineal society.”
 He explained, “For us as Zambians, we respect women.
 We treasure women.
 Women carry the child in the womb.”
 The hygiene kits will enable girls in his country to move forward, complete their schooling, and experience more opportunities in life.
 He commented, “God is watching over us and cares about us.”

 Casey Skousen, LDS Director of Public Affairs in Rio Rancho, told Emissary Chapuma: “We are honored to share with you and your people.”
 Skousen, aware of the value of the hygiene kit project and the impact it would have on the lives of Zambian girls, commented further, “When you change lives, you change generations, and when you change generations you change the world.”